All Episodes

 As of September 23rd, there is no more policies being written anywhere in Georgia.

-And I'm hearing throughout the country it's gone.
+And I'm hearing throughout the country.

-That market has collapsed are you surprised?
+That market has collapsed.

 Could not deny coverage pre-existing conditions.

-Uh it's not that they're not buying the policies the policies aren't being written.
+It's not that they're not buying the policies.

 There's no insurance company who's offering those policies anymore.

-Wait I thought Obama mandating them to do that.
+Wait, I thought Obama mandating them to do that.

-Now when the rest of this kicks in you're going to see the same thing happen with the individual the general individual which is about 20% of the healthcare market.
+Now, when the rest of this kicks in, you're going to see the same thing happen with the individual, the general individual, which is about 20% of the healthcare market.

-They're just going to go away's going to write that because you can't cover the cost.
+Nobody's going to write that because you can't cover the cost.

-Well I know but they've already collapsed part of the US health insurance system and nobody's reporting it.
+Well, I know, but they've already collapsed part of the U.S. health insurance system, and nobody's reporting it.

 It was right there.

-It's it's not needed.
+It's not needed.

-It's not the great emergency everybody thinks it is well whether it is or isn't doesn't matter.
+It's not the great emergency everybody thinks it is.

 The way it polls is how it matters.

-But that's where they're failing in education Ross you know you keep talking that they need to be educating the public as they go along they are so totally failing in that.
+You know, you keep talking that they need to be educating the public as they go along.

-You said that 36 states have laws on the books that mandate coverage for pre existing yes that's what a staffer told me.
+You said that 36 states have laws on the books that mandate coverage for pre-existing.

-Well and now that's HIPAA isn't it?
+Now, that's HIPAA, isn't it?

-It is that's the HIPAA law.
+That's the HIPAA law.

-And that's been effective been in effect since 1996.
+And that's been in effect since 1996.

-And you know, your group, your employer provided coverage is 80% of your insurance market.
+And, you know, your group, your employer-provided coverage is 80% of your insurance market.

-But I was talking about high risk pools since 1996.
+But I was talking about high-risk pools since 1996.

-Um some states do have high risk pools.
+Some states do have high-risk pools.

-Well, most states got out.
+Most states got out.

 36 of them, I think.

-Well, most states got out of the high risk business, one because it really wasn't needed, and two, the folks who do go into it are the folks with the catastrophic illnesses that are gonna, you know, you just can't put enough money into it.
+And two, the folks who do go into it are the folks with the catastrophic illnesses that are going to, you know, you just can't put enough money into it.

 Oh, yeah.